logicchains/LPATHBench/writeup.md

 * D and Nimrod both work on ARM and can generate fast code, but the D stdlib is buggy (have to use C printf instead of D writeln)
 * The OpenJDK's performance on ARM is a steaming pile of crap
-* C++ specialises std::vector<bool> to a bitvector by default, which can hurt performance
+* C++ specialises std::vector<bool> to a bitvector by default, which can hurt performance.
+Using a std::bitset properly is however much faster, as it can be inlined.
 * Haskell can be faster than Java, thanks to unboxing
 * If you wanna use Haskell on ARM, you must be willing to build whatever version of LLVM it was built with
 * Luajit is friggen fast!